danwing/cidfi/draft-wing-cidfi.md

 differentiated service to a flow and to packets within a flow.
 The differentiated service may be provided at the network (e.g., packet prioritization), the server (e.g., adaptive transmission), or both.

-This document describes how clients can communicate with their nearby network elements so their QUIC streams can be augmented with information about network conditions and packet importance to meet both intentional and reactive management policies.
-With optional server support individual packets can receive differentiated service.
-The proposed approach covers both directions of a flow.
+This document describes how clients can communicate with their nearby network elements so they can learn network constraints.
+Optionally, with QUIC server support their incoming QUIC packets can be mapped to metadata about their contents so packet importance can influence both intentional and reactive management policies.
+The framework handles both directions of a flow.

 --- middle